- The expense recognition principle is a concept in accounting that says when a business should recognize its expenses.

 Unlike cash accounting, accrual accounting requires businesses to record income and expenses when transactions happen, rather than when cash changes hands.
-Many businesses are required to use accrual accounting, including those that make over $26 million in sales in any one year over a three-year period, as well as businesses that make sales on credit.
+Many businesses are required to use accrual accounting, including those that make over $26 million in sales in any one year over a three-year period and businesses that make sales on credit.

 Accrual accounting is important because it allows businesses to match revenues with their corresponding expenses.
-In this way, businesses that use accrual accounting can see in their financials how they convert assets into expenses.
+In this way, businesses that use accrual accounting can see how they convert assets into expenses in their financials.
 This also makes it easier for companies to gauge the profitability of particular activities in specific periods.
 For more info, check out our article on cash vs. accrual accounting.

 When to use the expense recognition principle